There seem to be two different ways to ring the bell in this business.

 Here’s the idea.

 Over several late-night sessions of the Renegade Roundtable, we were swapping stories of the most enviably successful freelancers we knew.
 Including the ones we hated.
-The ones who made good money, had plenty of work, had their acts together.
+You know, like the ones who made good money, had plenty of work, had their acts together, never had a problem in the world.

 After a while, it dawned on us.
 All of these A-list players seemed to do it one of two ways: